 Lux made his major league debut in 2019 and became the youngest player ever to hit a pinch-hit home run in the postseason, as well as the youngest Dodger to hit a home run in a postseason game.
 With that in mind, it’s easy to see why his rookie cards are beginning to go up in price rapidly as the hype builds.

 As well as listing three of his most popular RC options at auction, we’ve also provided a checklist and investment advice for the near future.
 Lux’s 2016 Bowman cards have multiple versions, which we’ll discuss in depth below.

-We’ve looked at recent auction data to bring you three of the most popular Lux rookie cards on the market right now.
+We’ve looked at recent auction data to bring you three of the most popular Lux rookie cards on the market.

-The 2016 Bowman Draft is his most popular rookie card at auction, thanks to a large autograph on the front and lots of rare versions to choose from.
+The 2016 Bowman Draft is his most popular rookie card at auction, thanks to a large autograph on the front and many rare versions to choose from.

 These include base Refractors, as well as the Purple Refractor (#250), Blue Refractor (#150), Green Refractor (#99), Gold Refractor (#50), Orange Refractor (#/25), Red Refractor (#/5), SuperFractor (1/1) and Printing Plates (1/1).